bihtert/RS_Personal/README.md

 - This library is based on the Google Earth Engine codes described in the 11th week lecture.
 That's why I downloaded the geemap library along with the gee library in my code.
 - [The Google Earth Engine site](https://developers.google.com/earth-engine/guides), which has been mentioned and used a lot in the video series, was a resource for me.
 I found the python codes from the site with mostly java codes and expanded my knowledge by following these codes myself.

+The code I wrote does not contain an image input, it takes the images from Google Earth Engine.

 In my codes, I set the map center to the Karaburun Peninsula in Izmir, the location I chose and whose temporal resolution I wanted to observe.But I completely left the user to adjust the size of the satellite image, as well as the size of the images to create the gif.